-As at 31 December 2022, the Group had approximately 2,600 (2021: 2,700) employees.
-For the year ended 31 December 2022, total employee benefit expenses, including directors' emoluments, was approximately RMB214.0 million (2021: RMB203.6 million).
-The increase in total employee benefit expenses was mainly attributable to overall salary increment.
+As at 31 December 2023, the Group had approximately 2,500 (2022: 2,600) employees.
+For the year ended 31 December 2023, total employee benefit expenses, including directors' emoluments, was approximately RMB209.0 million (2022: RMB214.0 million).
+In order to improve the overall profitability and profit margin, the Group has implemented measures to tighten the control over expenses since last year, these measures included simplifying and optimising the department structure and staff costs decreased accordingly during the year.